bmdc-team/bmdc/README.md

 - libappindicator3 ( Note: For appindicators)
 - xattr ( Note: for storing hashes beside files to not always re-hash ) --suggested--
-- python2-dbus and qdbus for Media Spam (/kaff and /vlc)
+- python2-dbus and/or qdbus for Media Spam (/kaff and /vlc)
 - Runtime-deps is also glib-networking ( or similar) for open URI

 Compiling: